The UEFI GRUB2 Menu System

 Menu entry order

-Alternativley, if you use color_normal=gray/black and a wallpaper with the same grey backround colour, you can effectively hide the menu header and footer text.
+Alternativley, if you use color_normal=gray/black and a wallpaper with the same grey backround colour, you can hide the menu header and footer text because they will be the same colour as the background.
 This greyE2B.jpg can be used or modified as you wish.

 GRUB2 files and folders explained